The care and maintenance of mahogany decks – a staple of South Shore homes

 Yes, mahogany one to two deck boards can rot because they sit in areas of dampness.

 Our carpenters can replace a board or two when we stain your deck.
+This is very common in New England where moisture rots the wood.

 We can also replace rotted mahogany spindles, railings, and handrails.